 The Convention on Biological Diversity (CBD) was signed by over 150 governments at the 1992 Earth Summit in Rio de Janeiro.
 The CBD became effective as international law on 29 December 1993.
 More information on the CBD and its international implementation is available at www.cbd.int.
 The current Dutch policy concerning access and benefit sharing related to genetic resources can be viewed at the web-site CBD Focal Point, under the button 'policies'.
 Furthermore, several of your questions may have been answered under the button 'Frequently asked questions'.
 The EU also provides info on Access and Benefits Sharing to support the CBD.
 The Access and Benefit-Sharing Clearing-House ABSCH provides detailed info per country.

-The International Treaty on PGRFA (Plant Genetic Resources for Food and Agriculture) was approved 3 November 2001 by the Conference of the UN Food and Agriculture Organization (FAO), which entered into force on 29 June 2004 (www.planttreaty.org).
+The International Treaty on PGRFA (Plant Genetic Resources for Food and Agriculture) was approved 3 November 2001 by the Conference of the UN Food and Agriculture Organization (FAO), which entered into force on 29 June 2004 (FAO plant treaty website).
 It revises the International Undertaking (1983) to promote international harmony for access to PGR for food and agriculture.
 It provides a framework to ensure access to PGR and to related knowledge, technologies, and internationally agreed funding.
 Collection holders (genebanks) have to determine which part of their accessions will be put into the multilateral system.
 They are free to make also other crops available under the terms and conditions of the international Standard Material Transfer Agreement (like CGN did).
-To receive material that has been put into the multilateral system or was made available under these terms and conditions, the recipient has to sign the Standard Material Transfer Agreement.
-The illustrated version can be downloaded from the IT website.
+To receive material that has been put into the multilateral system or was made available under these terms and conditions, the recipient has to sign the Standard Material Transfer Agreement which can also be downloaded from the IT website.

 The ABS Focal Point of the Netherlands provides guidance for seeking access to resources from the Netherlands and broad, gives background information on international rules and Dutch policy, and explains terms that are often used.